 North Yorkshire is famous for being the most picturesque part of the county.
 It contains two national parks, the Dales to the West, and the Yorkshire Moors to the East.
 The area is very popular with tourists and the economy lends itself to this industry, along with agriculture.

 Also, there are many medieval priories established by the monks.
-These were all destroyed by King Henry VII’s forced during his “Dissolution of the monasteries” policy of 1539.
+These were all destroyed by King Henry VIII’s forced during his “Dissolution of the monasteries” policy of 1539.
 It left the impressive structures as ruins.

 Many of these monasteries, such as Bolton Priory, Rievaulx Abbey and Fountains Abbey, are now popular tourist destinations.
 The coastal towns of both Scarborough and Whitby offer spectacular scenery.
 This includes all of the trappings of modern seaside resorts.